apache/datafusion-comet/docs/source/user-guide/tuning.md

 This option is automatically enabled when `spark.memory.offHeap.enabled=false`.

-Each native plan has a dedicated memory pool.

-By default, the size of each pool is `spark.comet.memory.overhead.factor * spark.executor.memory`.
+By default, the total allocation per executor is `spark.comet.memory.overhead.factor * spark.executor.memory`.
 The default value for `spark.comet.memory.overhead.factor` is `0.2`.

-It is important to take executor concurrency into account.
-The maximum number of concurrent plans in an executor can be calculated with `spark.executor.cores / spark.task.cpus`.

-For example, if the executor can execute 4 plans concurrently, then the total amount of memory allocated will be `4 * spark.comet.memory.overhead.factor * spark.executor.memory`.

-It is also possible to set `spark.comet.memoryOverhead` to the desired size for each pool, rather than calculating it based on `spark.comet.memory.overhead.factor`.
+It is also possible to set `spark.comet.memoryOverhead` to the desired size for each executor, rather than calculating it based on `spark.comet.memory.overhead.factor`.

 If both `spark.comet.memoryOverhead` and `spark.comet.memory.overhead.factor` are set, the former will be used.

-Comet will allocate at least `spark.comet.memory.overhead.min` memory per pool.
+Comet will allocate at least `spark.comet.memory.overhead.min` memory per executor.

+The total allocation will be split into smaller per-task allocations based on `spark.executor.cores` and `spark.task.cpus`.
+The algorithm used is `total_mem_allocation * spark.task.cpus / spark.executor.cores`.

 ### Determining How Much Memory to Allocate